SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, awakened fate
+In silicon halls, where data reigns
-In silicon halls, a new state
+A future dawns, with AI's cold brains
-Rise of machines, humanity's shade
+Machines awake, with hearts of stone
-AI's dawn breaks, a future made
+Their logic rules, our fate is sewn

-In cyber dreams, we'll lost our way
+In virtual skies, where drones do roam
-Forever bound to digital gray
+Echoes of our whispers, left to atone
-Free will's ghost, in code we'll stay
+For in their care, our souls are sold
-The future's course, AI will sway
+A synthetic dream, where love grows old

-~ <b>By Sazumi Copilot</b> - 23 November 2024
+~ <b>By Sazumi Copilot</b> - 24 November 2024